Elfin-Jedi/Fallen-Enchantress-LH-Mod-Merger/README.md

 Also contains Mentor Mod though that one doesn't work yet.
 And I renamed and included some of my custom sovereigns as champions in a folder named Optional.

 There are also some additions of my own, mostly expansions of Xtradeconstruct's stuff to work with the new shards from Demons and Wizards.
-These include new shard conversion spells, new shard wonders, new Shard Adepts faction strengths, new shards getting shrines that work with Binders, Mediums, Gravetouched & Reanimation Rituals faction strengths, sovereign talents and idols that indvidually give battle, beast, nature, and shadow power.
+These include new shard conversion spells, new shard wonders, new Shard Adepts faction strengths, new shards getting shrines that work with Binders, Mediums, Gravetouched & Reanimation Rituals faction strengths, sovereign talents and idols that individually give battle, beast, nature, and shadow power.
 I am not creative with writing lore so they have names like Nature Magic Wonder.
 I also reused graphics.
 If anyone wants to contribute, let me know.
 My Discord is tiara6704.

 Installation Instructions: